eki-177/abyme/README.md

 ### Auto mode

 Let's now take care of our comments fields.
-We'll add these using our neat *automatic mode*: just stick this line at the end of the partial:
+We'll add these using our neat *automatic mode*: just stick this line at the end of the partial :
 ```ruby
 # views/abyme/_task_fields.html.erb
 # ... rest of the partial above